rodrigopupe/super_hero_galery/README.md

 A gallery to show everything about all the super heroes.

+You can use the search box to filter the list to find your favorite super hero.

+The search criteria are: Name, alias or occupation.

 *Dependencies: MobX, Provider, Dio (http client) and cached network image.*

 *Unit tests using **mockito**.*

 *SuperHero image animation using Hero widget.*

+*Supports **i18n** with English and Portuguese (default).*

 ## Architecture components